openjdm/openjdm.github.io/_sources/option_paralysis.md

 internally conflicting desires or a conflicting unknown about the value that each selection might fulfill.
-Intuitively, we assume more choices are better because they allow us to analyze the differential value between each alternative and gear your decision toward the choice that best fulfills your desires.
+Intuitively, we assume more choices are better because they allow us to analyze the differential value between each alternative and gear our decisions toward the choice that best fulfills our desires.
 But, how many choices are too many?
-What happens when, in analyzing your options, you find that multiple choices might bring the same fulfillment, might fulfill different desires equally, or you simply can not entirely grasp what you desire.
+What happens when, in analyzing one's options, they find that multiple choices might bring the same fulfillment, might fulfill different desires equally, or they simply can not entirely grasp what they desire.
 Option paralysis can lead to other psychological outcomes, such as *analysis paralysis* (see below) and *buyer’s remorse* (see below).